-Target water-based paint and dirt stains by scraping off any excess that’s on the surface of your garment.
+Target dirt and water-based paint stains by scraping off any excess that’s on the surface of your garment.
 Then mix ¾ scoop of warm water with ¼ scoop of Vanish Gold Oxi Action Stain Remover Powder.
 Rub the solution into both sides of the stain and watch it disappear in as little as 30 seconds.
 Add one scoop of powder to your washing machine and wash as usual.

 - Oil, grease and oil-based paint

 To remove grease and oil stains turn your garment inside out and use warm water to wash the stain from the back.
 You’ll then need to soak your garment in four litres of warm water combined with 60ml of Vanish Gold Oxi Action Powder.
 Leave for one hour, and pop into the washing machine as normal, with an additional 60ml of Vanish.

 Best tackled naturally in the first instance, try this home remedy to remove rust stains.
 Place your garment on an old towel and pour either white vinegar or lemon juice directly on top of the stain.
 Blot with a dry cloth to remove any orange colouring before placing your garment in direct sunlight.
 As the acidic liquid dries in the sun, your stain should begin to fade.